National Trust and Reheat: A Low Carbon Heat Success Story

 Whitepaper Contents:

-• Reheat has been a significant partner in helping the National Trust achieve its 50% renewable energy target
+• Reheat has played a significant role in helping the National Trust achieve its 50% renewable energy target

 • Delivered over 2MW of low carbon heat projects on multiple National Trust sites